WasiqB/wasiqb.github.io/_posts/2019-03-03-mavenproject-vs-javaproject.md

 There are two other Maven life cycles of note beyond the default list above.
 They are as follows:

-- `mvn clean` : Cleans up artifacts created by prior builds.
+- `mvn clean` : Cleans up artefacts created by prior builds.
 - `mvn site` : Generates site documentation for this project.

 Phases are actually mapped to underlying goals.
 The specific goals executed per phase is dependent upon the packaging type of the project.